SecureHats/security-copilot/README.md

 ## Not happy? :-(

-If you encounter any issues, or have suggestions for improvements, feel free to open an Issue
+If you encounter any issues or have suggestions for improvements, feel free to open an Issue

 [Create Issue](../../issues/new/choose)